griptape-ai/griptape-docs/docs/griptape-framework/structures/agents.md

 # Agents

-Agents are similar to pipelines, but they only consist of one task.
+Agents are similar to pipelines, but they can only run one task at a time.
+They take in `tools` and `prompt_template` directly, which the agent uses to dynamically determine whether to use `PromptTask` or `ToolkitTask`.

 Tasks in the workflow have access to the following `context` variables: